EGO4D/Ego-Exo4D-docs/docs/benchmarks/proficiency_estimation.md

 title: Proficiency Estimation
 ---

+Predict the absolute skill level of a participant or identify good actions and tips for improvement.

 ### Task definition
 Going beyond recognizing what a person is doing, this task aims to infer the user’s skill level.
 We consider two variants: **demonstrator proficiency estimation** and **demonstration proficiency estimation**.